someshprajapati/kafka-zookeeper/install-setup/7-kafka-cluster.md

-# Make sure you have done the steps from 5 on all machines
-## We repeat the steps from 6
 ## DO THE SAME FOR BROKER 2 and 3

 ## Add file limits configs - allow to open 100,000 file descriptors